Heartbeat Console

 Utilihive Accelerators

-Utilihive is an all-purpose iPaaS but provides specialized accelerators for power utilities.
+Utilihive is an all-purpose iPaaS, but it also provides specialized accelerators for power utilities.
 These include the following applications:

 | Application | Description |